ValorCat/ValorOS/README.md

 ValorOS
 =======

-The ValorOS operating system for ComputerCraft
+The ValorOS operating system for ComputerCraft.

-Test it out online at >>> www.gravlann.github.io.
+Test it out online at >>> www.gravlann.github.io!